JordyCabannes/SimpTCP/README.md

 # SimpTCP
 During my third year at INSA Toulouse, we had to design a network protocol which mixed TC and UDP features.
 This network protocol works with SYN, SYN-ACK, ACK when establishing the connexion between a custom and a server.
 The custom can send PDU package and the server received this package and send an ACK.
-We implemented the following functions in the file src/simptcp_lib.c : closed_simptcp_socket_state_active_open closed_simptcp_socket_state_passive_open
+We implemented the following functions in the file src/simptcp_lib.c :\n closed_simptcp_socket_state_active_open closed_simptcp_socket_state_passive_open listen_simptcp_socket_state_accept
-listen_simptcp_socket_state_accept